Inflectra/rapise-documentation/scorm/js_basic/README.md

 ### The `while` statement

-The `while` statement is a more simple version of the `for` statement which checks if an expression evaluates to `true` and runs as long as it says `true`.
+The `while` statement is a more simple version of the `for` statement which checks if an expression evaluates to `true` and runs as long as it stays `true`.

 For example: